 - If baking, preheat oven to 375 degrees F.

-- Mix shredded carrots, shredded cabbage, bean sprouts, minced garlic, grated singer, cilantro and scallions in a large bowl.
+- Mix shredded carrots, shredded cabbage, bean sprouts, minced garlic, grated ginger, cilantro and scallions in a large bowl.

 - Add rice vinegar, sesame oil, soy sauce, hoisin, salt & pepper.
 Toss until evenly coated.